tling2000/conv-generator/README.md

 ## Abstract

-Investigate the expression bottleneck of convolutional generative networks
+Investigate the expression bottleneck of convolutional generative networks.

 ## Requirements